nishant344/mushroom-classifier-webapp/README.md

 Select the features of mushroom based on user form provided and hit Submit.

-If everything goes well, you should be able to see the predcited class of mushroom on the HTML page! http://localhost:12345/predict
+If everything goes well, you should be able to see the predicted class of mushroom on the HTML page! http://localhost:12345/predict
 For each prediction, Classification History table is updated with latest predictions on top.